 The duathlon, generally, is a combination of cycling and running.
-Most modern duathlons proceed run-cycle-run.
-But the PRR Duathlon is far from modern.
+Most standard, modern duathlons proceed run-cycle-run.
+But the PRR Duathlon is far from standard or modern.

 It’s something of an invited-all-comers race, in which a number of Perth’s cyclists, runners and triathletes have all been known to appear.
 Whilst the club trophies are presented to the fastest male and female PRR to complete both disciplines, two-person teams (both same-sex and mixed) are welcome, splitting the run and cycle between members.

 The run-first approach tends to split the field before the bike leg, making a tactical/drafting/slipstreaming/cat-and-mouse cycle race pretty unlikely.
 But it’s not impossible, and it’s certainly allowed.